Rabosa616/BSselector/project/twitch1.md

 - help you decide if you need one (or not!)
 - help you decide the most suited for YOUR project
 - decide with awareness (not blindly or inertia or prejudice)

 ---

-target audience

-- managers (have the last word)
-- product owners
-- SW architects
-- project managers
-- devops engineers (know more than me!)
-- agile masters?
-- ... and developers

----